-The Indian sub-continent has a global reputation of being a union of several culture and age old traditions.
-One of the prominent elements of this union is the Indian cuisine.
-Known for its heavy use of traditional and home grown spices and herbs, the cuisine of India is a gorgeous reflection of the country’s rich culture.
-To give you a glimpse of delicacies offered from the kitchens of India, here is a list of ten famous foods whose pictures might be enough to make you want to travel to India.
-Try not to salivate too much!
+Known for its heavy use of traditional and home grown spices and herbs, India’s cuisine is a reflection of the country’s rich culture.
+To give you a glimpse of delicacies offered from the kitchens of India, here is a list of 10 of the most wonderful dishes to whet your appetite.

 Considered to be the signature non-vegetarian dish of India, butter chicken is exactly how it sounds.
 Prepared in thick and spicy gravy, this chicken dish is made rich with a lot of butter in it.
 One bite and you won’t be able to stop yourself until the bowl is clean and empty as new.